MuhammadAsadJaved/Important-shells/README.md

 ## Rename objects in PASCAL VOC .xml annotations.

-This shell is used to rename specific objects in xml annotations.
+This program is used to rename specific objects in xml annotations.
 For example you want to rename `padestrian` to  `person` in xml annotations.
-Then you can use this shell.
+Then you can use this program.

 * We suppos you have xml annotations in a folder.